The Customer Is Always Right. Except When They Won't Wear A Mask

 "I've had clients who have had to call the police multiple times in order to have a customer escorted off the premises or at times arrested," Williams says.

 The conflicts represent a legal minefield for small businesses, she adds.
-While social-distancing guidelines are imposed by state and local governments, it's often left up to restaurants and stores to enforce them, and if they don't they can face lawsuits.
+While social distancing guidelines are imposed by state and local governments, it's often left up to restaurants and stores to enforce them, and if they don't they can face lawsuits.

 For example, if stores are less than diligent about enforcing the rules and a fight breaks out between customers, business owners can be sued, she notes.
-They can also face suits for creating an unsafe working environment if an employee comes down with COVID-19, she says.
+They can also face lawsuits for creating an unsafe working environment if an employee comes down with COVID-19, she says.

 It's often employees who are on the front lines in altercations with difficult customers.